uw-echospace/EV_MB/meteorological-data-sources.md

 After meeting with David Warren, the search was finally concluded.

 The data we needed was available through their [time series plots tool](http://www-k12.atmos.washington.edu/k12/grayskies/nw_weather.html).
+A script to pull data will be added as it is available